andreeaandro/ios-kit/swift/Protocols.md

 }
 ```

-Classes , structs, enums can adopt these protocols by placing protocol’s name after the type’s name, separated by a colon, as part of their definition.
+Classes, structs, enums can adopt these protocols by placing protocol’s name after the type’s name, separated by a colon, as part of their definition.
 Multiple protocols can be listed, and are separated by commas:

 ```swift
 struct SomeStructure: FirstProtocol, AnotherProtocol {